 According to DHS, the TSA screens nearly 2 million passengers per day in airports across the country.
 With so much responsibility and so much work, TSA security officer jobs offer abundant opportunities for criminal justice career seekers.

 Job Duties and Work Environment

 The security officers of the TSA are the nation's first line of defense against threats to air traffic.
 Working in conjunction with other federal law enforcement partners, including Federal Air Marshals, TSA security officers help keep potentially dangerous people and items off of airplanes.

 Specific duties for TSA security officers include screening passengers, cargo, and bags for prohibited and dangerous objects and materials; maintaining efficient passenger traffic flows through security checkpoints; and monitoring airport security measures and reporting potential vulnerabilities and weaknesses.

 According to the TSA, security officers may work in any of more than 450 locations around the United States.
 They work in airports at security checkpoints and airplane cargo screening areas.
 They interact with highly diverse groups of people and use technologies such as x-ray machines, body scanners, and hand-wand metal detectors.

-Education, Work And Skill Requirements for TSA Officers
+Education, Work And Skill Requirements

 The Transportation Security Administration is looking for candidates who can learn and understand the concepts of aviation security processes and procedures, as well as the underlying theories behind them.
-Candidates must be able to think critically and independently in order to respond appropriately to a variety of security-related situations.
+Candidates must be able to think critically and independently to respond appropriately to a variety of security-related situations.